 GeneCards Summary for GJA5 Gene

 GJA5 (Gap Junction Protein, Alpha 5, 40kDa) is a Protein Coding gene.
-Diseases associated with GJA5 include atrial fibrillation, familial, 11 and atrial standstill, digenic.
-Among its related pathways are Clathrin derived vesicle budding and Myometrial Relaxation and Contraction Pathways.
-GO annotations related to this gene include gap junction hemi-channel activity and gap junction channel activity involved in AV node cell-bundle of His cell electrical coupling.
+Diseases associated with GJA5 include gja5-related familial atrial fibrillation and atrial fibrillation, familial, 11.
+Among its related pathways are Vesicle-mediated transport and Myometrial Relaxation and Contraction Pathways.
+GO annotations related to this gene include gap junction channel activity and gap junction hemi-channel activity.

 UniProtKB/Swiss-Prot for GJA5 Gene

 One gap junction consists of a cluster of closely packed pairs of transmembrane channels, the connexons, through which materials of low MW diffuse from one cell to a neighboring cell

 Gap channels (gap junctions) are specialized cell-cell contacts that provide direct intracellular communication.
 They allow passive diffusion of molecules up to 1 kDa, including nutrients, metabolites (glucose), ions (K+, Ca2+) and second messengers (IP3, cAMP).